Providing For Your Child & Boundaries

 If you want to look your future daughter- or son-in-law in the eye and know that your child is independent and able, then you have to start now- with your child at this age – and make sure that by the time they’re 18 they have all the life skills they’ll need.
 And can clear up after themselves and keep.

 Your child needs to take on jobs at home, for love.
 Not for payment – just because it’s part of being a family.
 Your role is to show them how to do it, help them learn how to do it properly, and then find a way to help them to do it regularly, reliably and consistently, so that they learn what it’s like to feel able to do a job well.
+Not getting your child to help around the home could be one of the worst parenting mistakes you make.
 When you understand why it’s so important it’s easier to stick to your guns.
 You might start with getting your child to wash up or load the dishwasher, help cook meals, wash floors, do dusting or vacuuming, hang washing out to dry.
 And gradually you can increase that so that the whole family pitch in to help.
 And you have more fun time to enjoy being a parent and spending quality time with your children.

 One last fact.
 A child who does regular jobs around the home is less likely to be bullied.
 Why?
 Because they feel more able.
 They don’t feel like a ‘victim’ in life.
 And when another child tries to pick on them, they feel more able to stand up for themselves.
 So in getting your child to help at home, you’ll be raising a child you can be proud of, set them up to be successful in life, and help your child to feel strong, competent and able!